truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 ### Bottlenecks

-Nothing prevents someone from using arguments from several Camps at once (unless they draw from Camp A, of course).
+Nothing prevents someone from using arguments from several <font color="green">Flavor</font>s at once (unless they draw from <font color="green">Flavor</font> A, of course).
 After all, you can wear a leather jacket for more than one reason: to look stylish *and* to stay warm on a cold day.

 If two blocksize-purposes are equally relevant, then the blocksize limit can only increase when circumstances have improved in both areas.
 You'd need it to be a warm-enough day, and you'd need to be not-interested in looking stylish (perhaps because you have the flu or something).

+However, at each point in time, we can expect one single constraint to be the most constraining...the "bottleneck" constraint.
+So, while one can mix flavors, one flavor should dominate.
+Someone who predominantly uses arguments from a single flavor, for example Flavor D, could be said to be "in Camp D".

 ## Final Thoughts